Chitimacha language: Pronouns

-Pronouns are more restricted than nouns when appearing in a possessive construction.
-Pronouns cannot be preceded by a possessive unlike nouns.
+Pronouns are more restricted than nouns in possessive constructions and, unlike nouns, cannot be preceded by possessives.

 Nouns

 There are definite articles in Chitimacha.
-Nouns are mostly uninflected; there are only approximately 30 nouns (mostly kinship or referring to persons) which distinguish a singular or plural form through a plural suffix or other formations.
+Nouns are mostly uninflected, and there are only approximately 30 of them (referring mostly to kinship or persons), which mark a plural form by a suffix or other formations.

-Nouns are free, or may be possessed by juxtaposing the possessor and the possessed noun.
+Nouns are free or may juxtapose the possessor and the possessed noun.